-The Download to controller edit field is used to insert the name of the controller to which a program is to be downloaded.
-The selected controller must be of type PD3000 or PD4000.
+The [Download to controller] edit field is used to insert the name of the controller to which a program is to be downloaded.
+The selected controller must be of type PD 3000 or PD 4000.

 A controller identifier can be inserted using four alternative methods.
 When this program has been launched via the MIBOCX, the controller identifier is automatically inserted.
 The controller name can also be included as a start up parameter.
-It can be inserted from the MIB, by clicking the MIB button and then double clicking on a controller name within the MIBOCX, or it can be directly keyed in into the edit field.

-The integrity of the controller identifier is NOT checked, until the Download button or the Start button is clicked.
-When either of these actions occur, a test will establish whether the controller is of the correct type and version.
+It can be inserted from the MIB, by clicking the <MIB> button and then double clicking on a controller name within the MIBOCX, or it can be directly keyed in into the edit field.
+The integrity of the controller identifier is NOT checked, until the <Download> button or the <Start> button is clicked.
+When either of these actions occurs, a test will establish whether the controller is of the correct type and version.
 The version must be 2.00 or later.